tbartels/Contract/Contract.md

 Being a small business, cash flow is very important to me.
 As such, it is asked that You meet the payment terms outlined below.

-### Deposit

-An upfront deposit of 50% is required before commencing with any agreed work.
-This deposit is non-refundable and shall only be paid once a fixed scope has been set, and we are confident that we wish to work together to these agreed terms.
-No deposit shall be taken until You are completely happy with, and clear about, the agreed scope of The Work and its surrounding terms.
-Work shall commence as soon as the deposit is received.

 ### Payment terms

-Once a project is deemed complete, an invoice shall be raised for the remaining 50% of the project cost, along with any other incidental costs (see _Expenses_).
-The remaining balance shall be paid within 15 days of it being invoiced.
+After the 1st of each calendar month we are still working together an invoice for the hours worked during the prior calendar month shall be raised along with any incidental costs (see _Expenses_).
+The balance should be paid within 15 days of being invoiced.

 ### Expenses